Best Tips To Grow Broccoli In A Pot At Home

 Alternatively, a slow-release, all-purpose fertilizer can be applied during planting.
 A two-weekly application of liquid fertilizer will be enough.

-Pruning is the finest approach to controlling the growth of a vigorously developing plant.
+Pruning is the finest approach to controlling the growth of a vigorously developing broccoli plant.
 Pinch out the freshly forming side shoots during the plant's growing season.

 Cut wilting leaves from the sides as well.
 Excessive pruning, on the other hand, should be avoided.